 Content, Learning Outcome and Preconditions

-After passing of the module, students are able to
+After successful completion of the module, students are able to

-- know the non-thermal physical processes in cosmic objects
+- associate physical processes in cosmic objects to their specific observational method(s).

-- understand the design and the critical components of telescopes for x- and gamma radiation and the instruments for cosmic rays and neutrinos
+- understand the design and the critical components of telescopes, from radio through IR and optical to x- and gamma radiation, as well as the instruments for cosmic dust, cosmic rays, gravitational waves, and neutrinos.

 No preconditions in addition to the requirements for the Master’s program in Physics.